wfreq/solana-sniper/README.md

 Keypair read errors: Make sure KEYPAIR_PATH is a valid relative path or a valid base58 string.

-TX failure - custom program error: 6002 | slippage: Too much SOL required to buy the given amount of tokens" (This offers protection from buying coins that have pumped a lot due to large dev buy)
+TX failure - custom program error: 6002 | slippage: Too much SOL required to buy the given amount of tokens" (This offers protection from buying coins that have pumped a lot due to large dev buy): Increase slippage

-Increase slippage

 Dependency issues in Bun: run the following command